candacepinero/Recipes-Only/README.md

 ### Future Enhancements
 * Adding the ability for a user to create a personal account to store recipes and to keep them from being delete or edited
-* routes to other types of recipes like thai food recipes and others
+* routes to other types of recipes like thai food recipes